MicrosoftDocs/customer-voice/cv-docs/create-survey-invite.md

 > [!NOTE]
 > - If you enter an incorrect email address while creating a survey invitation link, the email address is not validated.
 > - You can't update the survey invitation once it is created.
-If some update is required, you must recreate the invitation link.
+If some update is required, you must create a new invitation link.

 1. Sign in to [flow.microsoft.com](https://flow.microsoft.com).